 With cancer, suicide never crossed my mind.
 I was not isolated from society.
 I could go to restaurants with family and friends, grab a coffee whenever I wanted, perform music in clubs, play sports and do everything that healthy people do.

-I needed a new hobby to replace my life after being diagnosed with hyperacusis.
+I needed new hobbies to replace my life after being diagnosed with hyperacusis.
 So I have taken up poetry and photography.
 They give me a sense of peace and tranquility.

 I am grateful to be alive, but I am not grateful that I must live a tough life with hyperacusis and tinnitus.
 I talk online with others who have the condition, and I try to raise awareness to keep my mind in check and to keep busy throughout my days.